HOW-TO GUIDE: Sustaining 5S for continuous improvement success

 - Map out the current state

 Analysing the current state helps the team identify improvement opportunities.

 - Sustain 5S with a staged approach

 This 3-step approach forms part of a culture of continuous improvement.

 - Use various tools for sustaining activities

-These tools help motivate employees and recognize 5S achievements.
+These tools help motivate employees and recognise 5S achievements.